 While wealthy merchants and planters formed the core of the Federalist leadership, members of the Democratic-Republican societies in cities like Philadelphia and New York came from the ranks of artisans.
 These citizens saw themselves as acting in the spirit of 1776, this time not against the haughty British but by what they believed to have replaced them—a commercial class with no interest in the public good.
 Their political efforts against the Federalists were a battle to preserve republicanism, to promote the public good against private self-interest.
 They published their views, held meetings to voice their opposition, and sponsored festivals and parades.
 In their strident newspapers attacks, they also worked to undermine the traditional forms of deference and subordination to aristocrats, in this case the Federalist elites.
 Some members of northern Democratic-Republican clubs denounced slavery as well.

 While questions regarding the proper size and scope of the new national government created a divide among Americans and gave rise to political parties, a consensus existed among men on the issue of who qualified and who did not qualify as a citizen.
 The 1790 Naturalization Act defined citizenship in stark racial terms.
-To be a citizen of the American republic, an immigrant had to be a “free white person” of “good character.”
-By excluding slaves, free blacks, Indians, and Asians from citizenship, the act laid the foundation for the United States as a republic of white men.
+To be a citizen of the American republic, an immigrant had to be a “free White person” of “good character.”
+By excluding enslaved, free Black, Native, and Asian people from citizenship, the act laid the foundation for the United States as a republic of White men.